Gradient Boosted Mixed Models: Flexible Estimation of Mean and Variance Components for Clustered Data: Applications

-Subject-specific wage trajectories (Figure~\ref{fig:psid-spaghetti}), support this variation in both intercepts and slopes across individuals.
-To capture these patterns, experience was decomposed into two orthogonal components, between-subject and within-subject variation.
-The between-subject component (\texttt{EXP\_between}) represents each individual’s mean experience across all observations, capturing long-term career differences.
-The within-subject component (\texttt{EXP\_within}) captures deviations from that mean over time, representing short-term experience within the study period.
+The trajectories in Figure~\ref{fig:psid_diagnostics}(a) reveal clear evidence of heterogeneity across individuals.
+First, the spread of starting points indicates substantial variation in baseline wage levels, supporting the inclusion of random intercepts.
+Second, the slopes differ markedly across subjects, suggesting that random slopes in experience may also be warranted.
+Third, subjects with more than 30 years of experience exhibit flatter and more stable wage paths, implying reduced within-subject variability late in the career cycle.
+These features point to distinct between- and within-subject effects of experience that cannot be fully captured by a single covariate.
+To capture these patterns, the experience covariate was decomposed into two orthogonal components (the decomposition of experience), representing long-term and short-term experience.
+This was constructed using between-subject and within-subject covariates, following the standard approach for clustered/longitudinal covariates \citep{neuhaus1998}.
+The between-subject component (\texttt{EXPER\_between}; also termed the contextual effect) represents each individual’s mean experience across observations, capturing long-term career differences across individuals.
+The within-subject component (\texttt{EXPER\_within}) captures deviations from this mean over time, representing short-term experience variation within individuals.
+Specifically, for individual $i$ with observations $j = 1, \ldots, n_i$,

-Models incorporating this decomposition improve predictive accuracy markedly.
-Under the expanded specification, LMER with random intercepts and a random slope for \texttt{EXP\_within} shows substantial gains: AIC and BIC decrease by over 1000, and the test MSE (BLUPs) falls to 0.0325.
-GBMixed (with MARS for mean estimation) applied to the same structure achieves comparable accuracy, with a slight improvement over LMER.
-Examination of the partial dependence plots indicates that the leading predictors remain approximately linear, with only mild curvature in \texttt{WKS} and \texttt{EXP\_between}, resulting in marginal gains in prediction performance.

-This case study illustrates how GBMixed detects and models heterogeneity in random effects variance, leading to improved predictive performance and clearer interpretation of individual-level variation.
-By combining the interpretability of linear mixed models with the flexibility of boosting, GBMixed identifies when clustered structure should adapt.